Who Doesn't Love Macaroni and Cheese

-Today, if you think that macaroni and cheese is just a kid's dish, or just comfort food for those cold days of winter time, it might be better to think of it as pasta in a classic French sauce instead of plain old mac and cheese.
+Today, if macaroni and cheese is just a kid's dish or comfort food for those cold days of winter, it might be better to think of it as pasta in a classic French sauce instead of plain old mac and cheese.
 This recipe describes a classic American dish based on a classic French sauce.
-And you didn't think you could be gourmet chef.
+And you didn't think you could be a gourmet chef.

-Mix the Mornay sauce with any pasta shape you like, and voila: stove top macaroni and cheese!
-It's really easy to make, and your kids will enjoy helping.
-Older kids will even be able to make this on their own, in not much more time than it takes to make the boxed version.
+Mix the Mornay sauce with any pasta shape you like, and voila: stove-top macaroni and cheese!
+It's straightforward to make, and your kids will enjoy helping.
+Older kids will even be able to make this independently, in not much more time than it takes to make the boxed version.

 Healthier Mac & Cheese